Lypsilonx/Game-of-Intrigue/data.typ

   "Standing": "If you loose all of these cards, you are eliminated.", "Pact": "Symbolizes a pact between you and another player.", "Asset": "Worth [X] (Value)",
-  "Influence": "Must be accepted in a trade.", "Favour": "Announce to force the [C] player to trade with you.", "Hook": "Announce to force the [C] player to vote like you.", "Threat": "Announce to force the [C] player not vote.", "Secret": "Announce to make the [C] player loose 1 Standing.", "Testimony": "When announced you are immune to Social cards with less or equal value.", )
+  "Influence": "Trade openly.\nCannot be declined.", "Favour": "Announce to force the [C] player to trade with you.
+You both have to accept the trade.", "Hook": "Announce to make the [C] player discard 1 Standing.", "Threat": "Announce to take a card from the [C] players hand or personal pile.", "Secret": "Announce to force the [C] player to tell everyone how many illegal cards they have.", "Testimony": "When announced you are immune to Social cards with less or equal value.", )

 #let player_count = colors.len()
 #let standing_card_amount = 3
 #let hand_card_amount = 5
-#let asset_copy_amount = 2
+#let asset_copy_amount = 5
-#let influence_copy_amount = 1
+#let influence_copy_amount = 2
 #let testimony_copy_amount = 2

 #let card_width = 2.5in